Recitation (horse): 1981: three-year-old season

 Recitation began his three-year-old season in the Group Three 2000 Guineas Trial Stakes over seven furlongs at Salisbury Racecourse and won easily by two lengths from Tahoe and Dalby Mustang.
 With the Harwood stable relying on To-Agori-Mou in the 2000 Guineas, Recitation was sent to contest the French equivalent, the Poule d'Essai des Poulains at Longchamp on 26 April.
 Cresta Rider started favourite, with Recitation second choice in the betting on 2.4/1.
 Starkey settled the colt just behind the leaders before moving through on the inside to take the lead on the turn into the straight.
 He quickly went clear of the field and won easily by two and a half lengths from Redoubtable, with Cresta Rider in third.
 Recitation returned to France for the Prix du Jockey Club on 7 June at Chantilly Racecourse.
 He was never in contention and dead-heated for seventh place behind Bikala.
 The colt was brought back in distance for the Prix d'Ispahan at Longchamp on 4 July but showed no improvement, finishing sixth behind The Wonder.
 In Autumn he was brought back to seven furlongs for the Harroways Stakes and finished second to the four-year-old Belmont Bay.

 Assessment

 In 1980, the independent Timeform organisation gave Recitation a rating of 126, eight pounds below the top-rated juvenile Storm Bird.
 In the official International Classification he was rated six pounds below Storm Bird and was the joint-highest-rated two-year-old to race in France.
 In the following year he was rated 124 by Timeform, sixteen pounds below Shergar.
 The International Classification rated him the twelfth-best three-year-old colt in Europe.

 Stud record

 Recitation was retired from racing to become a breeding stallion at the Ashford Stud in Kentucky, starting at a fee of $40,000 a foal.
 He was later exported to stand as a stallion in Japan.
 He was not a success at stud, with his best winner being Country Recital who won the Grade III Chrysanthemum Handicap in 1986.

 Pedigree

+Recitation is inbred 4S x 5S to the stallion Count Fleet, meaning that he appears fourth generation and fifth generation (via Happy Go Fleet) on the sire side of his pedigree.

+Recitation is inbred 5S x 4D to the stallion Nearco, meaning that he appears fifth generation (via Nasrullah) on the sire side of his pedigree and fourth generation on the dam side of his pedigree.

+Recitation is inbred 5S x 4D to the stallion Mahmoud, meaning that he appears fifth generation (via Majideh) on the sire side of his pedigree and fourth generation on the dam side of his pedigree.

+Recitation is inbred 4D x 5D to the stallion Bull Lea, meaning that he appears fourth generation and fifth generation (via Two Lea) on the dam side of his pedigree.